Azure/data-api-builder/docs/getting-started/getting-started-dab-cli.md

 dab add <entity> -source <source_db> --rest <rest_route> --graphql <graphql_type> --permissions <roles:actions>
 ```

-You can also run the multiple commands in a batch to perform multiple actions.
-For example, to add entities for `Publisher`, `Stock` and `Book` you can run the command as below:
+You can also run multiple commands in a single batch to perform multiple actions.
+For example, to add entities for `Publisher`, `Stock` and `Book` you can run the following commands:

 ```dotnetcli
 dab add Publisher --source publishers --permissions "anonymous:read"